 OSPI Meals for Kids Summer Grants

-Funds for start-up or expansion of Summer Meal programs that can fund equipment, training and outreach in any Washington community.
-You must have a Letter of Intent to be a Sponsor on file at OSPI to apply.
+Grants for start-up or expansion of Summer Meal programs that can fund equipment, training and outreach in any Washington community.
 Applications due by 4/4/2014.
-Learn more.

 United Way of King County Start Up & Expansion Grants

 United Way of King County offers grants to increase participation or expand access to summer meals in King County.
 Funds can be used for equipment, activities, incentives, staff and outreach.
-Apply between March 10- May15.
+Apply between 3/10- 5/15.
 Learn more.
-Contact Lauren McGowan, 206 461-6973.

 New Resources for Sponsors and Sites